How Can

 In Florida, Live Scan results are not sent directly to you.
 Instead, they are sent to the agency or organization that requested your background check, such as an employer, licensing board, or government agency.
 After your fingerprints are submitted to the Florida Department of Law Enforcement (FDLE)—and the FBI, if required—the results are reviewed and delivered directly to that agency.
 If you need to check the status or see the results, you’ll need to contact the requesting agency.
 You can also track the submission using your Transaction Control Number (TCN), which you receive after your appointment.
 Keep in mind, FDLE and the FBI do not provide background check results to individuals.

-How do I send my fingerprint card to the Florida Board of Nursing?
+How do I submit fingerprints for the Florida Board of Nursing?
 Back to top

 How do I submit a Live Scan in Florida?
 Back to top

-After your fingerprints are submitted to the Florida Department of Law Enforcement (FDLE)—and the FBI, if required—you’ll receive a Transaction Control Number (TCN) to track your results.
-The background check results will be sent directly to the requesting agency, usually within 1 to 5 business days.
+Fingerprints are submitted electronically to the Florida Department of Law Enforcement (and the FBI, if required).
+You’ll receive a Transaction Control Number (TCN) to track your background check, and results are sent directly to the requesting agency, typically within 1 to 5 business days.
+Out-of-state applicants must enroll online.

 How long is a Live Scan valid in Florida?
 Back to top

-Does The UPS Store provide Live Scan fingerprinting?
+Does The UPS Store offer Live Scan fingerprinting?
 Back to top

-How do I get a fingerprint clearance in California?
+How do I get fingerprint clearance in California?
 Back to top

 How long does fingerprint clearance take in California?
 Back to top

-What do I need to get a Live Scan in California?
+What do I need to complete a Live Scan in California?
 Back to top

-How much does it cost to get my Live Scan or ink fingerprint card processed?
+How much does Live Scan or fingerprint card processing typically cost?
 Back to top

-How to get a copy of your personal fingerprint-based record?
+How can I request a copy of my fingerprint-based record in California?
 Back to top

-Where can I find a Live Scan service provider near me in Florida?
+Where can I find a Live Scan service provider in Florida?
 Back to top

 How much does a Live Scan cost in California?
 Back to top

-Where to get fingerprints done near me?
+Where can I get fingerprinted near me in California?
 Back to top